 Covering 9.1 kilometres of medium grade trail Section 10 can be completed in 1 day and offers walkers the opportunity to stop at Glen Helen for the evening where full facilities and limited supplies are available.
 Basic camping is also available at Finke River.

 A relatively easy section apart from one long steep climb, take 2 days to cover the 26 kilometre trail.
 Camp at Hilltop Lookout or Rocky Bar Gap and Redbank Gorge

 The final section is a hard 15.8 kilometre climb rewarded with spectacular views over the West MacDonnell Ranges.
 The return walk should take around 6 hours.

 Completing the Larapinta Trail is a huge achievement, however planning is essential.
 Having the right gear and supplies will be essential to safely completing the walk.
-Glen Helen resort offers transfer and food drop supplies to assist walkers on the trail.
+Glen Helen Homestead Lodge offers transfer and food drop supplies to assist walkers on the trail.
 Contact us for more information.